Aleksey-shipkov/Aleksey-shipkov/README.md

 ---

 - I'm interested in Data Engineering
-- In love with Python
+- In love with SQL
 - Love art, nature and hiking

 ### :fire: My Stats :